ksquaredcoding/filament-tiptap-editor/README.md

 You may also supply additional request body and header parameters if needed.

-Next up, you should create a `POST` route which returns `MentionItem` instances.
+Next up, you should create a `POST` route which returns the suggestions.
 For example:

 ```php
 public function getUserSuggestions(Request $request): JsonResponse